 What do you do if you have followers from around the world, and are faced with the challenge of marketing to all of them on social media?
 You adapt.
 By remodeling your existing strategy to fit varied segments, you can effectively market across various demographics.
 If I had to say it in fewer words, you can take the IKEA-route to appeal to a wide range of audience.

-The furniture and interior decor enterprise has a well-fleshed out social media strategy, and this is most evident on its Pinterest profile.
+The furniture and interior decor enterprise have a well-fleshed out social media strategy, and this is most evident on its Pinterest profile.
 It doesn’t merely dump content, but rather curates content targeted to specific pockets of its audience.
 This is done by maintaining separate Pinterest profiles for each country where the brand has a major presence.

 For instance, IKEA Canada has boards that reflect the interests of people living in that region—boards that are dedicated to outdoor decor, DIY, and North American holidays.
-Meanwhile IKEA France has content that suits its French audience—more apartment-centered ideas, space management hacks, luxury decor, which is tailored to be relevant to the people in France.
+Meanwhile, IKEA France has content that suits its French audience—more apartment-centered ideas, space management hacks, luxury decor, which is tailored to be relevant to the people in France.

 3. Adobe – Sharing ideas and inspiration

 As one of the most well-positioned brands on Pinterest, it’s no shocker that Adobe has over 10 million active monthly followers on the network.
 On Twitter, its blog gives you the 101 on design and concept.
-On Instagram, the brand’s stunning lineup of images do all the talking.
-But it’s pitch for Pinterest is even better—it gives you ideas to make your own lineup of stunning images.
-From sharing interesting design templates to sharing useful tips about creating design, it covers the whole nine yards.
+On Instagram, the brand’s stunning lineup of images does all the talking.
+But it’s a pitch for Pinterest is even better—it gives you ideas to make your own lineup of stunning images.
+From sharing interesting design templates to sharing useful tips about creating a design, it covers the whole nine yards.